Vattenfall's goal is to be fossil-free within one generation and net zero by 2040.

 The first major step we took to phase coal out from our operations was to sell the German lignite operations in 2016.
 This resulted in a reduction of Vattenfall's annual carbon dioxide emissions from over 80 million tonnes to about 23 million tonnes, while freeing up resources to strengthen our investment in renewables.
 Today, we no longer use lignite in our operations.

-Currently Vattenfall owns and operates four coal-fired thermal power plants in Berlin and Hamburg in Germany:
+Currently Vattenfall owns and operates two coal-fired Combined Heat & Power plants in Berlin in Germany: